 To sign up for this free event: First register as a user on this site, and then return to this page.
 Refresh the page and the signup tab will appear just to the left, above this paragraph.
 Click “signup” and reserve your spot.
 No plus-ones; each guest must register individually.

-LAVA – The Los Angeles Visionaries Association is pleased to announce a free roof-top screening of a newly-discovered circa 1949 short color film of Main Street and other downtown Los Angeles locations, the Union Rescue Mission-produced Of Scrap & Steel.
-The screening is in conjunction with a new series of downtown stories on the In SRO Land time travel blog, featuring material from the Union Rescue Mission Archives.
+LAVA – The Los Angeles Visionaries Association is pleased to announce a free roof-top screening of a recently-discovered circa 1949 short color film of Main Street and other downtown Los Angeles locations, the Union Rescue Mission-produced Of Scrap & Steel.
+The screening is in conjunction with a series of downtown stories on the In SRO Land time travel blog, featuring material from the Union Rescue Mission Archives.